byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<rehrar>** OK, so let's say we don't adopt a CoC
 **\<rehrar>** and then someone is being disruptive, and the mods ban
 **\<ErCiccione>** dEBRUYNE: +1
-**\<xmrmatterbridge> \<learninandlurkin>** If people kick up a fuss and make some post somewhere about being "censored" in the ByteRub community, the readers of that post (and the OPs) will not care whether there was a CoC in place
+**\<btrmatterbridge> \<learninandlurkin>** If people kick up a fuss and make some post somewhere about being "censored" in the ByteRub community, the readers of that post (and the OPs) will not care whether there was a CoC in place
 **\<rehrar>** then people will be upset that they were singled out and have no process for coming back
 **\<rehrar>** that's EXACTLY WHAT HAPPENED this past time
 **\<dEBRUYNE>** Yeah because sgp banned him indefinintely